gear-foundation/academy/docs/03-intermediate/03-wait-wake-system/handle-reply-wait-wake.md

 }
 ```

-Сondition  `if reply_to == session.msg_ids.0 && session.message_status == MessageStatus::Sent` gives a guarantee that the expected message has arrived and arrived at the right moment, i.e. at the correct session status.
-After that the status is set to `MessageStatus::Received(reply_message)` and the response message is saved.
+The condition `if reply_to == session.msg_ids.0 && session.message_status == MessageStatus::Sent` ensures the expected message has arrived at the right moment, i.e., when the session is in the correct status.
+The status is then set to `MessageStatus::Received(reply_message)`, and the reply message is saved.
 The ID of the original message is retrieved, and the `exec::wake()` function is called.
-This function retrieves the message from the waiting list, and the suspended message is resumed in the `handle()` function.
+This function takes the message from the waiting list, and the suspended message resumes in the `handle()` function.

-*Important note*:  when `exec::wake()` is called, the message is taken from the waiting list, it returns to the `handle()` entrypoint, and message processing will start handling the message from the beginning, i.e. the program code will get into the `match` again:
+*Important note*: When `exec::wake()` is called, and the message returns to the `handle()` entry point, processing starts from the beginning.
+The program enters the `match` again:

 ```rust
 // ...